Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Introduction

 Mediation analysis is an important analytic tool, which seeks to explain the mechanism or pathway that underlies an observed relationship between a treatment and an outcome variable, through the inclusion of an intermediary variable known as a mediator.
 It decomposes the effect of the treatment on the outcome into a direct effect and an indirect effect, the latter of which indicates whether the mediator is on a pathway from the treatment to the outcome \citep{Baron1986}.
 Mediation analysis is widely employed in a range of scientific applications, including psychology \citep{MacKinnon2008, rucker2011mediation}, genomics \citep{huang2016hypothesis, bi2017genome}, economics \citep{celli2022causal}, social science \citep{kaufman2001epidemiology}, neuroscience \citep{zhao2022pathway}, among many others.
 See \citet{VanderWeele2016} for a comprehensive review and the references therein.

 Mediation analysis has seen considerable progress in recent years.
 There are two lines of research of particular interest, mediation analysis with multivariate mediators, and mediation analysis with time-varying variables.
 The first line targets the scenario where there are multiple mediators, and one central goal is to evaluate and quantify the contribution of the treatment on the outcome attributed to each individual mediator.
 There are three main categories of solutions.
-One category explicitly imposes that the multivariate mediators are conditionally independent given the treatment, which substantially simplifies the analysis \citep{boca2014testing, huang2016hypothesis, zhang2016estimating, guo2023statistical, yuan2023confounding}.
+One category explicitly imposes that the multivariate mediators are conditionally independent given the treatment, which substantially simplifies the analysis \citep{boca2014testing, huang2016hypothesis, zhang2016estimating, guo2023statistical, shuai2023mediation,yuan2023confounding}.
 Another category does not impose such a condition, but instead marginalizes each individual mediator, which in effect neglects any potential interaction and dependency among the mediators \citep{sampson2018fwer, djordjilovic2022optimal, zhao2022multimodal, zhao2022pathway}.
-The last category does allow correlated mediators, characterizes their dependency through some unknown directed acyclic graph (DAG), then carries out mediation analysis based on the estimated DAG \citep{Maathuis2009IDA, chakrabortty2018inference,cai2022estimation, shi2022testing}.
+The last category does allow correlated mediators, characterizes their dependency through some unknown directed acyclic graph (DAG), then carries out mediation analysis based on the estimated DAG \citep{Maathuis2009IDA, chakrabortty2018inference,cai2021anoce, shi2022testing,wei2024efficient}.
 The second line targets the scenario where the treatment, mediator and outcome are observed over multiple time points, or stages.
-There have been some pioneering works along this line \citep{selig2009mediation,preacher2015advances, vanderweele2017mediation, Huang2017-BDM, zheng2017longitudinal, zhao2018functional, hejazi2020nonparametric, cai2022estimation, diaz2022efficient, ge2023reinforcement}.
+There have been some pioneering works along this line \citep{selig2009mediation,preacher2015advances, vanderweele2017mediation, Lin2017-SIM, Huang2017-BDM, zheng2017longitudinal, zhao2018functional, hejazi2020nonparametric, cai2022estimation, diaz2022efficient, ge2023reinforcement}.
 Nevertheless, they all focus on the case where there is only a single mediator, and most only consider the case where the number of time points, or the time horizon, is finite.